December 30, 2014

 The Rural Energy for America Program (REAP), a farm bill energy title program, is open for applicants at any time, but application cut-off dates are announced annually.
 For 2015, the dates range from February through June, as detailed below and in the Federal Register of December 28, 2014.

-REAP provides two types of funding assistance — grants and guaranteed loans for renewable energy production and energy efficiency improvements for farms and rural small businesses, and grants for energy audits and renewable energy planning and development made to service providers who work with farmers and rural small businesses.
+REAP provides two types of funding assistance — grants and guaranteed loans for renewable energy production and energy efficiency improvements for farms and rural small businesses, and grants for energy audits and renewable energy planning and development made to service providers who work with farmers and rural small businesses which need some help from experts like the best resource management.

 Each year the farm bill makes available $50 million for REAP, an amount sometimes supplemented by a small annual appropriation.
 This particular grant cycle will use farm bill funding for both Fiscal Year 2014 and 2015, meaning twice as much funding will be available than normal.
 USDA predicts that approximately 2,000 awards will be made.